ledwindra/merry-christmas/README.md

 # Run the Script

 The script will produce texts which consist of a Christmas tree and the sentences.
 For the tree, it needs a function that produces a triangle.
 The first argument is needed to produce the height of the triangle.
 Note that the triangle is composed of a list of odd numbers, which then is translated to `#`.
 The second and third arguments could be any texts, which will produce the end of the program.
-For example, ask :santa: to run the :snake: program?
+Now, let's ask :santa: to run the :snake: program, shall we? :smile:

 ```
 python3 src/merry_christmas.py 15 Best\ regards Santa